asaday/LiteComics/README.md

 ### First Launch

-On first launch, the settings screen opens in your browser.
-Or manually create `config.json`:
+Settings screen opens from the menu.
+Or manually edit `config.json`:

 ```json
 {